Gen-AI-In-Software-Development/List-Of-Units/Unit29-Prompt-Patterns/README.md

 2. Continue with Example 26.1 and ask Copilot to find the longest path between two vertices in a graph.
 Use a larger graph than is shown in the example and include edge weights.
 Note that the longest path problem is NP-Hard.
 Evaluate its performance as Poor, Fair, or Good.

+3. See 26.11 and ask Copilot to generate the correct HTML/MathML that shows that the integral of x is x to the second power plus a constant.
+We want to view the integral as it would look in a calculus text.
+How did Copilot do?
+Was it poor, fair, or good?

+4. See 26.11 and ask Copilot to generate the correct HTML/MathML that shows that the sum of 1/n^2 for all integers n from 1 to infinity is pi^2 over 6.
+In a browser, it should appear as it would in a text book.
+How did Copilot do?
+Was it poor, fair, or good?

 ## References